DeNepo/workflows/project-starter/development-strategy.md

 - Header with centered title
   - [ ] HTML: a section with some general information about the project
   - [ ] HTML: a pretty list of links
-  - [ ] CSS: a class to format the list
+  - [ ] CSS: styling to format the list

 ---